World Cup 2026 Stadiums

-Houston Stadium, known locally as NRG Stadium, is the official FIFA tournament name for the World Cup 2026 venue in Houston, United States.
-FIFA has assigned 7 matches here, and the schedule stretches to a round of 16 match.
-That mix makes the ground relevant for both early travel planning and late-stage bracket watching.
+Houston Stadium, known locally as NRG Stadium, is the official FIFA tournament name for the World Cup 2026 venue in NRG Park in Houston, Texas.
+FIFA has assigned 7 matches here, and the schedule reaches a Round of 16 match.
+That mix makes the ground important for both early travel planning and late-stage bracket watching.

-Houston is a high-capacity tournament city with strong transport reach and long matchday potential, so the venue experience depends on more than the seat map alone.
-Travel times, security perimeters, and the stage of the tournament all shape how the day feels around the ground.
+Houston gives fans a different matchday problem than the seat map alone.
+Transit, airport access, security perimeters, and the stage of the tournament all shape how the day feels around the ground.
 Supporters can start at FIFA World Cup 2026 and compare this stop with the full schedule before locking dates and hotels.

 Houston Stadium World Cup 2026 Schedule

-Houston stays active beyond the first round, so it remains useful for supporters who want schedule flexibility.
+Its Red Line access keeps a large Texas venue connected to central Houston.
 Demand does not rise evenly across a stadium calendar, so it helps to know whether the busiest window sits in the group stage or the knockout bracket.
-You can use the match center to see how each date here connects to the wider tournament story.
+You can use the match center to see how each date connects to the wider tournament story.

 | Date | Match No. | Fixture | Stage | Time (ET) |